 In his Olympic debut at PyeongChang 2018, Kevin Drury advanced to the big final in men’s ski cross, placing fourth overall.
 Less than two weeks later, he earned his first career World Cup victory in Sunny Valley, Russia.
 Added to two silver medals he won earlier in the season, including his first World Cup podium in December 2017, he finished third overall in the World Cup ski cross standings.

-Drury made his World Cup debut as a ski cross racer in December 2015.
+Drury made his FIS World Cup debut as a ski cross racer in December 2015.
 The season before, he had been the overall Nor-Am Cup champion in men’s ski cross.
-His first big World Cup breakthrough came at the Olympic test event of the Phoenix Snow Park in February 2016 when he finished fourth in his first appearance in a Big Final.
-A week later, he won the Small Final in Arosa, Switzerland to finish fifth overall.
+His first big World Cup breakthrough came at the Olympic test event of the Phoenix Snow Park in February 2016 when he finished fourth in his first appearance in a big final.
+A week later, he won the small final in Arosa, Switzerland to finish fifth overall.
 Those results helped to earn him a spot on the national team.

 Before becoming an elite ski cross racer, Drury enjoyed a successful collegiate career as an alpine skier at the University of Vermont.
 In 2011, he was the runner-up in the giant slalom at the NCAA national championships and was a First Team All-American in the slalom.
 After not competing in 2013, he earned NCAA All-American Second Team honours for slalom and giant slalom in 2014.

 Notable International Results

-FIS World Championships: 2017 – 27th
+FIS World Championships: 2019 - BRONZE (ski cross); 2017 - 27th (ski cross)